2023DD2480Group20/CI-Server/README.md

 ### About

 This is an assignment for the course DD2480 Software Engineering Fundamentals on KTH.
 This assignment's goal is to implement a Continuous Integration (CI) server that has the ability to automatically test a build and test code that was commited to a project's Github repository.
 The CI-server can then report the results back in the form of setting the commit status.
+It can only perform these actions on this repository.

 ### Features

+* Can build a project after being triggered by a Github webhook push event (Note: the webhook Content type needs to be "application/json").
+It then clones the repo from the branch where the commit was made.

+* When builing the project, it also runs the test automatically.

+* The server can notify about the results of the building and testing by setting the commit status.

 ### Build and Run